curefate/DialoguePlus-Extension/README.md

 # DialoguePlus Extension README

-This is an extension that adds many support functions for [DP](https://github.com/curefate/DialogueScripter) language scripts.
+This is an extension that adds many support functions for [D+](https://github.com/curefate/DialoguePlus.git) scripts.

-Feel free to [contribute](https://github.com/curefate/dialoguescripter-extension), thanks for any feedback. ;D
+[contribute](https://github.com/curefate/DialoguePlus-Extension.git), thanks for any feedback.

 ## Features